Lilypad-Tech/lilypad/README.md

 ## Getting started running a Node on Lilypad Network

 As a distributed network Lilypad also brings with it the ability to run as a node and contribute to the GPU and compute capabilities.
 See the documentation on [running a node](https://lilypad.team/node) which contains more details instructions and overview for getting set up.

+## Performance

+We benchmark our solver job matching algorithm: https://lilypad-tech.github.io/lilypad/dev/bench/.
+See our [benchmark guide](./LOCAL_DEVELOPMENT.md#benchmarks) for more details.

 ## The Lilypad Community

 [Read our Blog](https://lilypad.team/blog)